-Vehicles of a model year 1973 or older may display original-issue license plates issued during the same year the vehicle was manufactured.
+Vehicles of a model year 1973 or older may display original-issue license plates issued during the same year as the model year of the vehicle.

 If the antique plate number is not currently assigned to another vehicle on the Motor Vehicle file and does not conflict with a currently issued series, the antique plate may be used in substitution for a regularly issued plate.
 An owner who sells a vehicle with original issue plates assigned to it may also sell the plate by completing an affidavit relinquishing the plates.